Social Contribution Activities

 Category Amount

-• *The total accounts for the cost of Seven & i Holdings, Seven-Eleven Japan, Ito-Yokado, York-Benimaru, York, Akachan Honpo, Seven & i Food Systems, and Seven Bank (The sales of the eight companies account for 96% of the Group's sales in Japan.)
+• *The total accounts for the cost of Seven & i Holdings, Seven-Eleven Japan, Ito-Yokado, York-Benimaru, Akachan Honpo, Denny's Japan, Seven Bank, and 7-Eleven, Inc. (The sales of the eight companies account for 98% of the Group's sales in Japan.)
 Calculated based on Fiscal 2011 Key Points Regarding the Implementation of Social Contribution Activity Surveys by Japan Business Federation, "Keidanren."
 However, political contributions are excluded.